dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/grants.md

 ### Grant config inheritance

-If `grants` are set for the same model in multiple places, such as in `dbt_project.yml` and in a more-specific `.sql` or `.yml` file, the default behavior is to "merge and clobber" each privilege.
-That is, dbt will replace the less-specific set of grantees with the more-specific set of grantees.
+When you set `grants` for the same model in multiple places, such as in `dbt_project.yml` and in a more-specific `.sql` or `.yml` file, dbt's default behavior replaces the less-specific set of grantees with the more-specific set of grantees.
+This "merge and clobber" behavior updates each privilege when dbt parses your project.

 For example: